Hatay Province: Medieval era

 The area was conquered by the Rashidun Caliphate in 638 and later it came under the control of the Umayyad and Abbasid Arab dynasties.
-From the 11th century onwards, the region was controlled by the Aleppo-based Hamdanids after a brief rule of Ikhshidids.
+Tulunids briefly ruled it before Abbasid one was restored.
+From the 10th century onwards, the region was controlled by the Aleppo-based Hamdanids after a brief rule of Ikhshidids.
 In 969 the city of Antioch was recaptured by the Byzantine Empire.
 It was conquered by Philaretos Brachamios, a Byzantine general in 1078.
 He founded a principality from Antioch to Edessa.
 It was captured by Suleiman I, who was Sultan of Rum (ruler of Anatolian Seljuks), in 1084.
 It passed to Tutush I, Sultan of Aleppo (ruler of Syria Seljuks), in 1086.
 Seljuk rule lasted 14 years until Hatay's capture by the Crusaders in 1098, when parts of it became the centre of the Principality of Antioch.
 At the same time, much of Hatay was part of the Armenian Kingdom of Cilicia, who subsequently allied with the Mongols and took control of the Principality of Antioch in 1254.
 Hatay was captured from the Mongol-Armenian alliance by the Mameluks in 1268, who subsequently lost it to Timur (Tamerlane) at the start of the 15th century.